Maggie Bandur

-Maggie Bandur is an American television writer and TV series producer.
+Maggie Bandur (born February 8, 1974) is an American television writer and television producer.

 Biography

 In 1992, as a student at El Camino Real High School in Los Angeles, Bandur took part in the United States Academic Decathlon.
 El Camino Real's team finished fourth.

 Bandur was a contestant in the 1994 Jeopardy!
 College Championship, representing Northwestern University and later was part of the questions in the game.